Busy creating new Nature Inks for my artwork, all from my garden in an effort to be more sustainable in my practice.

-Too long from home, but what experiences, the latest being knocked off my feet by Iguazu Falls, Argentina and Brazil.
+In my recent trip I was too long from home, but what experiences; being knocked off my feet by Iguazu Falls, Argentina and Brazil.
 Definitely inspiring new art works...

-when I get back to my bush studio...
+now that I am back to my bush studio...

 Fantastic to find a great new teacher in Andrew Lo who is moving up to the Mid North Coast from Sydney, like many of us!